gigi206/VSCode-Anywhere/README.md

 ### 2.5.
 Information

+On Linux version, press **alt** key for show / hide the menu bar.

-On Linux version, inside the terminal and VSCode application, you have access to :
+Also, inside the terminal and VSCode application, you have access to :

 - **/home/VSCode-Anywhere** : home directory on the installation directory
 - **/home/VSCode-Anywhere/HOME** : real home directory (outside the chroot)